nashville-software-school/front-end-curriculum/17-javascript-103/README.md

 # Modular JavaScript Development

+Now it's time to start making you a modern, web application developer.
+The most important skill is not knowing JavaScript, but understanding how to make a modular application, regardless of the language used.
+You may end up working for a team that likes CoffeeScript, or TypeScript, or any other meta-language that compiles into vanilla JavaScript.

+Creating modular code is all about creating strong [abstractions](https://en.wikipedia.org/wiki/Abstraction_(computer_science)).
+We want boundaries which appropriately expose functionality and [hide implementation](https://stackoverflow.com/a/8694874/435409).

+> **Instructor suggestion:** This would be a good time to give a presentation on abstaction and information hiding.
+Better yet, live code an example of how a developer identifies a possible abstraction, then defines the abstraction and hides as many implementation details as possible.
+Maintain *Einstein's Simplicity Principle* - Make it as simple as possible, but not simpler.

 ## Literal modules

-A literal JavaScript module is just a POJO.
+A literal JavaScript module is just a plain old JavaScript object [POJO].
 It has no internal, private state that cannot be changed by someone else that has access to your code in the browser.

 ```js
 // Literal object module